umtakcn/EndtoEndDevOps/README.md

 git commit -m "Initial commit" git push -u origin master
 ```
-You should be able to see your application code on Gitlab project that you created.
+You should be able to see your application code on Gitlab project that you created like this;

+Also we need to create a webhook to integrate Gitlab with Jenkins.
+Go to project that you created --> Settings --> Webhooks .
+Write URL area http://jenkins-external-ip:8080/generic-webhook-trigger/invoke .
+Write Secret token elveslibraryapp .
+Tick Push Events and add webhook.
 ### 4- Nexus
 You can access Nexus with http://nexus-external-ip:8081 .
 After you login Nexus, click on settings symbol --> Repositories --> Create repository --> docker (hosted) .
 Configure like this;